surveyjs/survey-creator/docs/End-User-Guide.md

 ### Rating

 The Rating tool asks the participant to choose a number across the range presented.
 Only one value may be selected and only the selected value will be recorded in the survey.

+### Ranking

+The participant is presented with a list of items that can be rearranged according to rank or preference.
+The items are rearranged by dragging the items on the page.
+The final rank or order of all items is recorded in the survey.

+### Image picker

+The participant is presented with a series of images.
+One of these images can be selected and only the value associated with that image will be recorded in the survey.

 ### Boolean